-GENERAL EDUCATION REQUIREMENTS AGEC-A 35 CREDITS
+GENERAL EDUCATION REQUIREMENTS, AGEC-A 35 CREDITS

-Composition ENG 101,102.....
+Composition .....
+ENG 101,102 .....
 6

-Mathematics MAT 142 or higher.....
+Mathematics .....
+MAT 142 or higher .....
 3-5

 Laboratory science.....
 8

-Arts.....
+Arts .....
 3

-Humanities 3
+Humanities .....

-Social and behavioral sciences 6

-Information literacy CIS 116 or 120.....
 3

+Social and behavioral sciences .....
+6

+Information literacy .....
+CIS 116 or 120 .....
+3

-General education elective(s).....
+General education elective(s) .....
 1-3

-- Six credits of arts, humanities, social and behavioral sciences and general education electives must be chosen from the intensive writing and critical inquiry course list. - If you are testing out of the information literacy requirement, you may choose an alternate course from the general education course list. - General education electives must be chosen from the general education course list or HPE 179.

-- Check university language requirements for your major.

-COMMON CORE OR ELECTIVE COURSES 13

-- Elective courses must be transferable to all Arizona public universities.

-- All courses must be completed with a grade of C or better. - A course may be used to fulfill both a general education requirement and an elective in the associate's degree.
-Total credits toward a degree are not waived. - You must demonstrate a 12.0 grade reading level proficiency. - A minimum of 16 credits must be completed at Cochise College. - Courses in the arts, humanities, and social and behavioral sciences have content addressing ethnic/race/gender awareness and contemporary global/international or historical awareness embedded in the coursework.
+- Six credits of arts, humanities, social and behavioral sciences and general education electives must be chosen from the intensive writing and critical inquiry course list. • General education electives must be chosen from the general education course list or HPE 179.
+LANGUAGE REQUIREMENT .....
+0-16 CREDITS • Check university language requirements for your major.
+COMMON CORE OR ELECTIVE COURSES .....
+13 CREDITS • Elective courses must be transferable to all Arizona public universities.
+TOTAL DEGREE REQUIREMENTS .....
+64 CREDITS GRADUATION REQUIREMENTS: • All courses must be completed with a grade of C or better. • A course may be used to fulfill both a general education requirement and an elective in the associate's degree.
+Total credits toward a degree are not waived. • You must demonstrate a 12.0 grade reading level proficiency. • A minimum of 16 credits must be completed at Cochise College. • Courses in the arts, humanities, and social and behavioral sciences have content addressing ethnic/race/gender awareness and contemporary global/international or historical awareness embedded in the coursework.